-Duni’s Board decides on the Company’s business focus, strategy, business plans, resources and capital structure, organization, acquisitions, major investments, divestments, the annual report and interim reports, and other overarching issues of a strategic nature.
-The Board also appoints the CEO, who is responsible for the day-to-day management in accordance with the Board’s instructions.
+Duni’s Board decides on the Company’s strategies, resources, capital structure, organization, acquisitions, major investments, divestments, the annual report and interim reports, and other overarching issues of a strategic nature.
+The Board also appoints the CEO, who is responsible for day-to-day management in accordance with the Board’s instructions.

 The directors are elected each year by the Annual General Meeting for a term of office until the close of the next Annual General Meeting.
-Pursuant to the Articles of Association, the Board shall comprise no fewer than three and no more than twelve directors, as well as employee representatives.
-Since the Annual General Meeting held on May 3, 2016, the Board comprises five directors and four employee representatives (two directors and two alternates).
+Pursuant to the Articles of Association, the Board shall comprise no fewer than three and no more than twelve directors and employee representatives.
+Since the Annual General Meeting held on May 3, 2017, the Board comprises five directors and four employee representatives (two directors and two alternates).
 Duni’s CEO is not a member of the Board but usually participates at board meetings to present matters, as does the CFO.

 The Board’s work

 At the first ordinary board meeting which is held after the Annual General Meeting, Duni’s Board adopts written instructions which describe the Board’s rules of procedure.
-The adopted rules of procedure state how the work is to be allocated between the Board’s members, and how often the Board shall meet.
-In addition, the rules of procedure regulate the Board’s obligations, quorum, instructions to the CEO, the allocation of responsibility between the Board and the CEO, etc. The Board has also established two committees from among its members: the Audit Committee and the Remuneration Committee.
+The adopted rules of procedure state how the work is to be divided between the Board’s members, and how often the Board shall meet.
+In addition, the rules of procedure govern the Board’s obligations, quorum, instructions to the CEO, the division of responsibility between the Board and the CEO, etc. The Board has also established two committees from among its members: the Audit Committee and the Remuneration Committee.

-The Board meets in accordance with a predetermined yearly plan, and additional meetings are arranged as needed.
-During 2016, the Board held nine meetings at which minutes were taken.
+The Board meets in accordance with a predetermined yearly plan, and additional meetings are scheduled as needed.
+In 2017, the Board held eight meetings at which minutes were taken.

-The following items, among others, were on the agenda in 2016:
+The following items were among those on the agenda in 2017:

-- Annual accounts, including reports from the auditors, proposed allocation of earnings and Year-End report;
+- The annual accounts, including the auditors’ report, the proposed allocation of earnings and the year-end report;

-- Annual Report and preparations pending the Annual General Meeting;
+- The annual report and approval of the notice of the Annual General Meeting;

-- Follow-up of the audit performed with the auditor-in-charge;
+- Follow-up of the annual audit with the auditor-in-charge;

 - Interim reports;